Telecom Act

-- The BIPT of a security breach or loss of integrity that has had a significant impact on the operation of its networks or services.
-What is meant by “significant impact” and the procedures of notification were clarified in the BIPT Council Decision of 14 December 2017 (see section “Practical information”);
+• the BIPT in case of a security incident that has had a significant impact on the operation of the networks or services.
+What is meant by “significant impact” and the procedures of notification were clarified in the Decision of 14 December 2017 (see section “Practical information”);

-- The Belgian data protection authority in case of a breach of personal data which were transferred, stored or processed in a different way in connection with the provision of electronic communications services.
+• the Belgian data protection authority in case of a breach of personal data which were transferred, stored or processed in a different way in connection with the provision of electronic communications services.
 That authority shall inform the BIPT without delay.
 In some cases, the subscriber concerned by the breach must also be informed.
-The BIPT and the Belgian data protection authority discuss together concerning the management of the incident.
+The BIPT and the Belgian data protection authority discuss together concerning the management of the incident (Article 107/3, §§ 3 and 4).

 In addition to the Act on the status of the BIPT (Act of 17 January 2003 on the status of the regulator of the Belgian postal and telecommunications sectors), the legal framework is the following: